dawranliou/dawranliou.com/content/blog/2021-03-21-reagent-component-vs-react-component.md

 Reagent components.
 Thus it's easy to overlook the Reagent's part in compiling the Clojure functions into React Components. _(This might be a reason why some other libraries prefer explicit macros to define a Component like rum's `defc` or fulcro's `defsc` - to make the compilation explicit to the user.)_ However, when it comes to interop with React component libraries, we need to start thinking more clearly about which components are React and which are Reagent.

 ## Interop with React

 The official website has an excellent article about [Interop with React].
 Check it out if you aren't so familiar with it.
-Read on for yet another example.
+For my brief React interop history, I was almost exclusively using the `:>` tag to render React component from the Reagent.
+However, things could get more tricky like the [Example: "Decorator" Higher-Order Components]

+## Gotcha

+Contrary to my instinct, `r/adapt-react-class` isn't the reverse of `r/reactify-component`.
+That is, a React component won't make it a round trip back to itself after threading through `r/adapt-react-class` and `r/reactify-component`.
+The `r/adapt-react-class` takes a **React component** and returns a `reagent.impl.template.NativeWrapper`, whereas `r/reactify-component` takes a **Clojure callable** and coerce it into a React component.
+So be aware.

 ## Example: Stylized Material UI Component

 Below is the example I worked out for the [StackOverflow question].
-The props value for `:ValueLabelComponent` needs to be a React component because `slider` is an adapted react class just as the `mui-value-labe` in the example, hence the function call to `r/reactify-component`.
+Pay attention to the the calls to `r/adapt-react-class` and `r/reactify-component`.
+Since the MuiValueLabel component is a React component from the external library, we need to use `r/adapt-react-class` so we can use it with the other Reagent library.
+The props value for `:ValueLabelComponent` needs to be a React component because `slider` is an adapted react class (just as the `mui-value-labe`), hence the function call to `r/reactify-component`.

-The real tricky part is that `reagent-material-ui.styles/with-styles` returns a `reagent.impl.template.NativeWrapper` and `r/reactify-component` cannot handle it.
-Therefore, I needed to wrapped it inside another function call to make it work.

 ```
 (ns example.core